yushan777/kohya_ss_vastai/README.md

-# Jupyter Notebook for Dreambooth Training SDXL using Kohya_ss scripts on Vast.ai
+# Jupyter Notebook for Dreambooth Training SDXL using Kohya_ss (bmaltais) on Vast.ai

 In a new Vast.ai GPU instance, in an empty notebook, paste the following and run the cell.